People & Awards

 Junior assistant professor

-B.Sc. and M.Sc. degrees in Mechanical Engineering at the University of Bologna, where he also completed his Ph.D. studies in 2019 (with honors); he has spent a period at Université Laval (Canada).
+B.Sc., M.Sc. and Ph.D. degrees (2019, with honors) in Mechanical Engineering in Bologna; he has spent a period at U. Laval (Canada).

-His research topics range from vibration analysis and machine diagnostics to cable-driven parallel robots; since joining the University of Genoa, he is working on a EU-funded project on mobile aerial robotics.
+His research topics range from vibration analysis and machine diagnostics to cable-driven parallel robots; in Genoa, he worked on two EU-funded projects (still ongoing) on mobile aerial robotics; in Messina, he is working on vibration damping in metamaterials.

 Drop me an e-mail: